 6. Imperial Consort Yang (杨贵妃)

 Matters ultimately came to a head when the devastating An Lushan Rebellion broke out in AD 755.
 While Xuanzong survived the uprising, he was forced to execute Yang as part of an agreement to appeased disheartened troops.
-The heartbroken emperor then died a depressed old man six years later.
-The Tang Dynasty also never fully recovered from the rebellion.
-A slow decline commenced, till complete fragmentation in AD 907.
+The authority Xuanzong relinquished as part of this agreement also began the slow but irreversible splintering of the Tang Empire.

 7. Noble Consort Yi (懿贵妃)

-However, it remains a historical fact that she was hand-picked by Qing Dynasty Emperor Xianfeng to be a “Noble Lady” consort in AD 1851.
+However, it remains a historical fact that Yehenara Xingzhen was hand-picked by Qing Dynasty Emperor Xianfeng to be a “Noble Lady” consort in AD 1851.
 Five years later, she also rose to the rank of Noble Consort.
-The position placed her second only to the Empress.
+This position placed her second only to the Empress.

 Was Cixi, the “Dragon Lady” Truly Horrendous?